Skin cancers can look very different. They might be:

 Nodular basal cell cancer

 Nodular basal cell cancers can look see through (translucent) and shiny.
 You can often also see their blood vessels.
 Sometimes they have a sore (ulcerated) area and it may also have fluid filled sacs (cystic).

 Pigmented basal cell cancer

-Pigmented basal cell cancers have dark areas often brown, blue or grey in colour.
-It can look like warts or sometimes melanoma.
+Pigmented basal cell cancers have dark areas, often brown, blue or grey in colour.
+They can look like warts or sometimes a melanoma.

 Morphoeic basal cell cancer

 Pronounced mor-fee-ic, this type of basal cell skin cancer may look like a sore area on the skin that doesn’t heal.
 It might look skin coloured, waxy, like a scar or thickened area of skin that's very slowly getting bigger.
-You might also see their blood vessels.
+You might also see small blood vessels.

 Squamous cell skin cancers

 Squamous cell skin cancers can vary in how they look.
 They usually occur on areas of skin exposed to the sun like the scalp or ear.

 Thanks to Dr Charlotte Proby for her permission and the photography.